Practice

 ~ JWM

-We need to believe again in this world, and art can serve as a modern form of spiritual encounter, where both the creation and viewing of art become acts of reflection, transformation or perhaps even transcendence.
+We need to believe again in this world, and art can serve as a modern form of spiritual encounter, where both the creation and viewing of art become acts of reflection, transformation or quiet transcendence.

-We need to believe again in this world, and art can serve as a modern form of spiritual encounter, where both the creation and viewing of art become acts of reflection, transformation or perhaps even transcendence.
+We need to believe again in this world, and art can serve as a modern form of spiritual encounter, where both the creation and viewing of art become acts of reflection, transformation or quiet transcendence.

-We need to believe again in this world, and art can serve as a modern form of spiritual encounter, where both the creation and viewing of art become acts of reflection, transformation or perhaps even transcendence.
+We need to believe again in this world, and art can serve as a modern form of spiritual encounter, where both the creation and viewing of art become acts of reflection, transformation or quiet transcendence.